 If you spend a decent amount at U.S. supermarkets every year, you might want to consider the Blue Cash Preferred® Card from American Express instead.

-The AMEX Blue Cash Preferred is similar to the Amex Blue Cash Everyday, except that it has a $95 annual fee.
+The Amex Blue Cash Preferred is similar to the Amex Blue Cash Everyday, except that it has a $95 annual fee (see rates and fees).
 And you’ll earn more bonus cash back in the same categories as the Amex Blue Cash Everyday.

 It has a $250 statement credit after you spend $1,000 on purchases in the first three months of account opening.
 And the card has higher earning rates at U.S. supermarkets, U.S. gas stations and select U.S. department stores: